KIPP Computational Thinking

 In over 11 states who have implemented KIPP Computational Thinking into their schools.
 Schools have piloted computational thinking units in a variety of school settings and systems.

-Totaling over 150 hours of standards aligned integrated K-5 Computational Thinking curriculum that have been developed and taught in classrooms.
-With more to come!
+Totaling over 200 hours of standards aligned integrated K-8 Computational Thinking curriculum that have been developed and taught in classrooms, with more to come!